xtremexp/UT4X-Converter/README.md

 ---

 # History
+- 0.8.10 - 18/07/2018
+* all: fixed low quality texture
+* all: now tries to export with UCC with UModel fails to load package
+* ut2004: fixed no sound for jumppads
+* ut2004: changed default scale from 2.4 to 2.2

 - 0.8.9 - 01/08/2017
 * u1, ut99: fixed some messed up brushes with PostScale property not being correctly parsed correctly.